shakacode/shakapacker/docs/deployment.md

 ## Nginx

-Webpacker doesn't serve anything in production.
+Shakapacker doesn't serve anything in production.
 You’re expected to configure your web server to serve files in public/ directly.

 Some servers support sending precompressed versions of files when they're available.
 For example, nginx offers a `gzip_static` directive that serves files with the `.gz` extension to supported clients.
 With an optional module, nginx can also serve Brotli compressed files with the `.br` extension (see below for installation and configuration instructions).

-Here's a sample nginx site config for a Rails app using Webpacker:
+Here's a sample nginx site config for a Rails app using Shakapacker:

 ```nginx
 upstream app {